tenox7/autosnap/README.md

 ## What is it exactly?

 Snapshot are automatically created on a schedule.
-Aging and eventually deleting older snapshots.
+Aging and eventually deleting oldest snapshots.
 As an example lets consider a "hourly" schedule with maximum 4 snapshots:

 ```